 Laura watched her share of game shows growing up and one summer while in California, she's chosen to be a contestant on "Sale of the Century".
 Her TV favorites include The Honeymooners, Project Runway, Seinfeld, The Big Bang Theory, Doctor Who and Star Trek (TNG and the original).
 She also enjoys crossword puzzles and when asked what some of her favorite places to visit are she says -- office supply stores.

-The Dunes Dog Training Club's next Beginner Obedience class will start on March 19th.
+The Dunes Dog Training Club's next Beginner Obedience class will start on May 7th.
+Classes are held at the club building, located at 110 N. Main St. in Hebron, IN.
 This class is for dogs 6 months of age & older; cost for the class is $90.00 for the 8 week session.
-Owners must bring proof of their dog's current vaccinations on the first night; dogs should be wearing a metal training collar, attached to a 6ft leather leash.
-Experience instructors teach owners how to train their dogs in basic obedience, using positive reinforcement only in the form of treats & praise.
-Classes are held at the club building located at 110 N. Main St, in Hebron, IN.
-For more information please call 219-996-4770, 219-916-1594, 219-756-7035.
+Owners must bring proof of their dog's current vaccinations on the first night; dogs should be wearing a metal training collar attached to a 6ft leather leash.
+Experienced instructors will teach owners how to train their dogs in basic obedience, using positive reinforcement only, in the form of treats & praise.
+For further information please call 219-996-4770, 219-916-1594, 219-756-7035.

-The Dunes Dog Training Club's next Puppy Obedience class will begin on March 26th.
+The Dunes Dog Training Club's next Puppy Obedience Class will begin on May 14th.
 This class is for puppies 2-6 months of age; cost for the class is $80.00 for the 7 week session.
-Owners must bring proof of their puppies current vaccinations on the first night; puppies should be wearing a flat, buckle-type collar, attached to a 6ft leather leash.
-Experienced instructors teach owners how to train their puppies in very basic obedience, using positive reinforcement only, in the form of food and/or treats.
-Classes are held at the club building located at 110 N. Main St., in Hebron, IN.
+Classes are held at the club building, located at 110 N. Main St. in Hebron, IN.
+Puppies should be wearing a flat, buckle-type collar attached to a 6ft leather leash.
+Experienced instructors teach owners how to train their puppies in very basic obedience, using positive reinforcement only, in the form of treats.
 For further information please call 219-996-4770, 219-916-1594, 219-756-7035.